 net commit permanentretains the backup file taken when committing the change.
 Otherwise, the backup files created from NCLU commands are cleaned up periodically.

-net del alldeletes all configurations and stops the IEEE 802.1X service.
+net del alldeletes all configurations.

 net del allcommand does not remove management VRF configurations; NCLU does not interact with eth0 interfaces and management VRF.

 In addition to tab completion and partial keyword command identification, NCLU includes verification checks to ensure you use the correct syntax.
 The examples below show the output for incorrect commands:

 cumulus@switch:~$ net add bgp router-id 22.214.171.124/32 ERROR: Command not found Did you mean one of the following? net add bgp router-id <ipv4> This command is looking for an IP address, not an IP/prefixlen cumulus@switch:~$ net add bgp router-id 126.96.36.199 cumulus@switch:~$ net add int swp10 mtu <TAB> <552-9216> : cumulus@switch:~$ net add int swp10 mtu 9300 ERROR: Command not found Did you mean one of the following? net add interface <interface> mtu <552-9216>

 NCLU has a comprehensive built in help system.
 In addition to the net man page, you can use